scottdyer/aces-dev/README.md

 ### Changes from Previous Release ###

-Though the "master" branch is 1.1, the current major version of ACES remains 1.0.
-The 1.1 update adds a number of transforms but does not change the look or modify the existing core transforms (beyond addressing reported bugs and/or inconsequential formatting/whitespace changes).
+Though the "master" branch is 1.1, the current major version of ACES remains 1.
+This means the 1.1 update adds a number of transforms but does not change the look or modify the existing core transforms (beyond addressing reported bugs and/or inconsequential formatting/whitespace changes).

 As always, you should check the hotfixes and dev branches for the latest bug fixes and new features that will ultimately be rolled into a future version of ACES.
-These improvements will continue to be staged on the dev branch for testing as they become available.
+Improvements will continue to be staged on the dev branch for testing as they become available.

 Included in ACES 1.1:

-* New Transforms:
+* New Features:
-    * P3 ODTs:
+    * Add P3 ODTs:
         * P3D65 (and inverse)
         * P3D65 "D60 simulation" (i.e. D60 adapted white point) (and inverse)
         * P3DCI "D65 simulation" (i.e. D65 adapted white point) (and inverse)
         * P3D65 limited to Rec.709 (inverse not required)
-    * Rec.2020 ODTs:
+    * Add Rec.2020 ODTs:
         * Rec.2020 limited to Rec.709 (inverse not required)
         * Rec.2020 limited to P3D65 (inverse not required)
-    * DCDM ODT:
+    * Add DCDM ODT:
         * DCDM with D65 adapted white point and limited to P3D65 (and inverse)
-    * ACESlib:
+    * Add additional ACESlib and Utilities functions:
-        * SSTS: code for the Single Stage Tone Scale
+        * SSTS: code for the Single Stage Tone Scale used in HDR Output Transforms
         * OutputTransform: beginning of modules needed for parameterizing Output Transforms
-    * HDR Output Transforms (RRT+ODT):
+    * Add HDR Output Transforms (RRT+ODT) for Dolby Cinema, Rec.2020 ST-2084 (1000, 2000 and 4000 nit) and HLG (1000 nit).
         * P3D65 (108 cd/m^2) ST.2084 - designed for use in Dolby Cinema (and inverse)
         * Rec.2020 (1000 cd/m^2) ST.2084 (and inverse)
         * Rec.2020 (2000 cd/m^2) ST.2084 (and inverse)
         * Rec.2020 (4000 cd/m^2) ST.2084 (and inverse)
         * Rec.2020 (1000 cd/m^2) HLG (and inverse)
+    * Add LMT that can help correct highlight clipping artifacts
     * Add new reference images for new transforms
+    * Remove HDR ODTs (and inverses)
+* New Documentation:
+	* TB-2018-001 - Derivation of the ACES White Point CIE Chromaticity Coordinates
 * Bug Fixes:
+	* Arri IDT - Improve linearization of LogC data
+	* Improve consistency of color space chromaticities in ACESlib modules
     * Update copy and paste typo in ACESproxy document
     * Update ODT functions legal range input variable usage to avoid a situation where it may not execute as intended.
     * Update miscellaneous to local variables in utility functions to avoid clashes with existing global variables
     * Update miscellaneous minor errors in Transform IDs
     * Update miscellaneous transforms missing ACESuserName Tags
 * Other:
-    * Rename DCDM_P3D60 to DCDM_P3D60limited
-    * Rename P3DCI to P3DCI_D60sim
+    * Rename some existing transforms for clarity
     * Miscellaneous white space fixes in CTL transforms
     * Miscellaneous typo fixes in CTL transform comments
+    * Miscellaneous README and CTL comment updates
+    * Miscellaneous LaTeX documentation typo and code fixes
+    * Update tranformIDs where appropriate
+    * Update README and CHANGELOG

 For a more detailed list of changes see the [CHANGELOG](./CHANGELOG.md) and in the [commit history](https://github.com/ampas/aces-dev/commits/master).

+#### Notes on New ODTs ####

+A series of new standard dynamic range (SDR) ODTs have been added to ACES 1.1.
+These ODTs were added by the request of the ACES community based on production needs.
+Examples include P3 ODTs for devices with a D65 calibration white point, simulation of a D65 white point on a P3 device with a DCI calibration white point, and limiting of output image colorimetry to Rec.709 when using a P3D65 calibrated device.
+Limiting ODTs were also added for Rec.2020 to restrict the image colorimetry to Rec.709 and P3.
+A DCDM ODT with limiting to P3D65 has been added to compliment the existing DCDM ODT with limiting to P3D60.
+These transforms provide support for additional use cases not included in previous ACES releases.

-#### Notes on ACEScct ####
+#### Notes on New HDR Output Transforms ####

-A new color correction working space has been added to ACES 1.0.3.
-The new working space, known as ACEScct, is intended to address some colorists' desire for a grading behavior similar to that of traditional log film scans.
-ACEScct is intended to be an alternate color correction working space to ACEScc for those who prefer its grading behavior.
-As such, developers implementing ACES 1.0.3 in products that previously only used ACEScc should offer end users a choice of ACEScc or ACEScct in the user interface as the color correction working space.
-Among the characteristics of ACEScct is a more distict "milking" or "fogging" of shadows when a lift operation is applied when compared to the same operation applied in ACEScc.
-This is a result of the addition of a "toe" to the non-linear encoding function.
-It is important to note that ACEScct is *NOT* compatible with ASC-CDL values generated on-set using the ACESproxy encoding.
-If there is a need to reproduce a look generated on-set where ACESproxy was used, ACEScc must be used in the dailies and/or DI environment.
+ACES 1.1 also includes the first release of a series of Output Transforms that combine the RRT and an ODT into a single transform.
+The new Output Transforms replace the previous HDR ODTs.
+The new Output Transforms are based on a unified, parametric output function.
+The individual Output Transforms pass a series of parameters to the underlying output function to improve the consistency of the image processing operations.
+Examples of the parameters that that are specified in the Output Transforms include the display primaries, display white point, display max luminance, display min luminance, luminance reproduction of mid-gray, limiting primaries (if any), surround, display EOTF, etc.  In the future, this will make it trivial to generate Output Transforms for non-standard devices.

+Output Transforms using the underlying parametric output function are only provided for HDR devices in dark surround environments at this time.
+These Output Transforms may be used for dim surround environments but creative adjustments to contrast and saturation may be desirable and should be saved as a "trim pass."
+SDR Output Transforms may replace existing ODTs in a future version of ACES as the technology matures and sees greater production usage.
+This has the potential to greatly simplify the implementation of future ACES releases for ACES product partners.
+The Output Transforms included in this release were used in major feature and television projects prior to the ACES 1.1 release but additional feedback is always welcomed at ACEScentral.com.

 ### Versioning ###